LEVEL 3: VOCATIONAL EXTENDED CERTIFICATE OR EXTENDED DIPLOMA (CAMBRIDGE TECHNICAL)

 - Advertising media

-There are also many ways in which you can collect and submit coursework.
+There are many ways in which coursework may be submitted.
 These might include any combination of:

 - A report (written or verbal)